 Many construction companies choose to rent cranes rather than buy them due to not requiring them for every job.
 Crane rental insurance should always be purchased in these cases, making sure specific parts of a policy are included.

-Aspects such as sudden or accidental pollution can be included, with many companies taking out coverage that insures them for anywhere from $250,000 up to $1 million.
-Many also take out up to $1 million coverage for personal and advertising liability, in the event they are sued for false advertising or other claims.
+Aspects such as sudden or accidental pollution can be included, with many companies taking out general liability coverage that insures them for anywhere from $250,000 up to $1 million.
+Many also take out up to $1 million coverage for personal and advertising liability coverage, in the event they are sued for false advertising or other claims.

 Loss of Rentals

 Property and equipment are some of the most important parts of any reputable construction company, and making sure these areas have adequate crane rental insurance is essential.
-Most companies have up to $1 million coverage in this area, which includes loss of rental equipment that’s in the company’s care, loss of income, riggers liability, and more.
+Most companies have up to $1 million coverage in this area, which includes physical damage or loss of rental equipment that’s in the company’s care, loss of income, riggers liability, and more.